Roman Catholic Archdiocese of Armagh: 19th and 20th centuries

 Patrick Curtis (1819–32), who had been rector of the Irish College of Salamanca, was appointed to the see in more hopeful times, and lived to witness the emancipation of the Roman Church in the UK.
 He was one of the first to join the Catholic Association, and was on friendly terms with the Duke of Wellington, whom he had met in Spain during the Peninsular War.
 Thomas Kelly succeeded Curtis (1832–35).
 He lived and died with the reputation of a saint.

 William Crolly succeeded him (1835–49).
 He was the first Catholic primate to reside in Armagh, and perform episcopal functions there, since the introduction of the Penal Laws.
 He began construction of St. Patrick's Cathedral, which took more than sixty years to bring to completion.
 The foundation-stone was laid 17 March 1840, and before the primate's death, the walls had been raised to a considerable height.
 Paul Cullen succeeded in 1849, but was translated to the See of Dublin in 1852.
 In 1850 he presided over the National Synod of Thurles, the first synod held in Ireland since the convention of the bishops and clergy in Kilkenny in 1642.

 Joseph Dixon (1852–66), the next primate, held a synod in Drogheda in 1854, at which all the northern bishops assisted.
 Archbishop Dixon resumed the building of the cathedral, but did not live to see it finished.
 Michael Kieran (1866–69) succeeded, residing in Dundalk during his tenure of the primatial see.
 His successor, Daniel McGettigan (1870–87), spent three years of earnest labour in the completion of the cathedral, and was able to open it in 1873.
 He was succeeded by Cardinal Michael Logue, who succeeded to the primacy in 1887.
 He was the first Primate of Armagh to become a member of the College of Cardinals.
 He devoted himself for several years to the task of beautifying and completing in every sense the noble edifice.
 In the building of the sacristy, library, synod-hall, muniment-room, the purchase in fee-simple of the site, and the interior decorations and altars, he spent more than £50,000 on the cathedral.
 This great cathedral was consecrated on 24 July 1904.
 Cardinal Vincenzo Vannutelli, representing Pope Pius X, was present at the consecration.

 Redemptoris Mater Seminary

-A House of Formation was founded in 2012 by Cardinal Seán Brady and in 2016, the Redemptoris Mater Seminary was officially opened (in the former De La Salle monastery), in Dundalk, Co.
-Louth, in the Archdiocese of Armagh, it is a diocesan seminary that operates under the auspices of the Neocatechumenal way.
+A House of Formation was founded in 2012 by Cardinal Seán Brady and in 2016, the Redemptoris Mater Seminary was officially opened (in the former De La Salle monastery), in Dundalk, County Louth, in the Archdiocese of Armagh, it is a diocesan seminary that operates under the auspices of the Neocatechumenal way.
 Seminarians travel to Maynooth College for philosophical and theological studies.
 The first ordination took place in 2014.
-Rev. Giuseppe Pollio from Italy, serves as rector of the seminary.
+Giuseppe Pollio from Italy, serves as rector of the seminary.
 In 2022, Archbishop Eamon Martin, laid the foundation stone for an extension to the seminary.